MP Estate Planning UK

 does wife pay inheritance tax

-In the UK, Inheritance Tax is generally not payable if the estate’s value is below the £325,000 threshold or if everything above this threshold is left to a spouse, civil partner, charity, or community amateur sports club.
-This exemption provides significant relief for married couples, but understanding the nuances is essential.
+In the UK, Inheritance Tax is generally not payable if the estate’s value falls below the £325,000 nil rate band (NRB), or if everything above this threshold is left to a spouse, civil partner, charity, or community amateur sports club.
+This spousal exemption provides enormous relief for married couples — but it can also create a false sense of security if the second spouse’s estate isn’t properly planned.

 Our guide aims to clarify the UK inheritance tax rules for married couples, helping you make informed decisions about your estate.
-We’ll explore spouse inheritance tax liability and provide insights to protect your family’s future.
+We’ll explore spouse inheritance tax liability, explain why the spousal exemption isn’t always the full answer, and provide practical insights to protect your family’s future.

 Key Takeaways

-• Leaving assets to a spouse or civil partner is typically exempt from Inheritance Tax.
+• Leaving assets to a spouse or civil partner is exempt from Inheritance Tax — but this simply defers the tax problem to the second death.

-• Understanding spouse inheritance tax liability is crucial for estate planning.
+• Understanding spouse inheritance tax liability is crucial because the surviving spouse’s estate often becomes significantly larger after inheriting.

 Understanding Inheritance Tax in the UK